pytorch/audio/docs/source/prototype.models.rst

 Prototype Factory Functions of Beta Models
 ==========================================

-.. py:module:: torchaudio.models
 .. currentmodule:: torchaudio.models

-Some model definitions are in beta, but there are new factory functions are still in prototype.
+Some model definitions are in beta, but there are new factory functions that are still in prototype.
 Please check "Prototype Factory Functions" section in each model.

 .. autosummary::
   :toctree: generated